Tile Composer

 Select your tile collection here.
 The Tile Composer will try to create a model that follows all constraints you have set in your Tile Collection.

 Creating a model from tiles is a very general problem (basically a SAT problem), so there can be multiple ways of solving it.
 The component lets you select between multiple solvers, which have different advantages and disadvantages.
-Look at the documentation page for solvers for more information.
+Look at the documentation page for for more information.

 This setting let's you generate the model in a separate thread.
 Be careful though, it is not supported to abort calculations, so even if you leave play mode, the thread will continue trying to generate the model and use performance.